 Computerized car navigation systems are probably the most popular application of geographic information systems.
-They go back to one of the first thorough analyses of an algorithm by computer pioneer Edsger Dijkstra (1959): the task to find the shortest path in a (street) network.
+It goes back to one of the first thorough analysis of an algorithm by computer pioneer Edsgear Dijkstra (Dijkstra 1959): the task to find the shortest path in a (street) network.
 This one or the faster A algorithm (Hart et al. 1968) are at the core of the programs running in millions of car navigation systems and produce navigation advice for drivers all over the world.

-Car navigation needs, besides the algorithm and the hardware to run it on, a schematic representation of the street-network, usually provided by surveyors and cartographers.
-Car navigation systems became feasible with the construction of computerized street-network graphs in the 1970s and 80s by the U.S. Bureau of the Census (Corbett 1979; Witiuk 1988) and later by many European jurisdictions (see SORSA conferences).
-The viability of this industry depends on the availability of the data collected and maintained and the quality of the data, in particular, the encoding.
-This led to a research strand investigating the representation of space (Mark et al. 1991) and how people cognize space (Twaroch 2007), but also to research in the application of ontology to geographic space (Smith et al. 1998; Kuhn 2005).
+Car navigation needs, besides the algorithm and the hardware to run it on, a schematic representation of the street- network provided by surveyors and cartographers.
+Car navigation systems become feasible with the construction of computerized street-network graphs in the 1970s and 80s by the U.S. Bureau of the Census (Witiuk 1988) and later by many European jurisdictions (see SORSA conferences [SORSA?]).
+The viability of this industry depends on the availability of the data collected and maintained with public funds-a debate still going on-and the quality of the data, in particular, the encoding.
+This led to a research strand investigating the representation of space (Mark et al. 1991) and how people cognize space (Twaroch 2007)., but also to research in the application of ontology to geographic space (Smith et al. 1998; Kuhn 2005).